 Treatment of a house or flat using these insecticides relies on the insect, as a larvae or adult, coming into contact with the toxic element of the compound in a high enough concentration to kill it.
 So for a chemical treatment to be most effective the insecticide needs to be sprayed, pumped or blown in and on as much of the property as is practical and safely possible.
 If the treatment coincides with a fitted carpet being replaced then access is made possible to the floorboards and under the floor – this will make a treatment more successful, not only because products can be deployed under the floorboards where there are gaps and holes, but it also gives a chance to get rid of all the eggs and moth debris that will be under the carpet.
 However, excellent levels of control are still achievable with insecticide without removing a fitted carpet.

-All of the products are rigorously tested and have clear instructions as to how and where they can be used.
 However, if you prefer not to proceed with a chemical treatment, there are alternative ways of treating moth infestations using heat treatment.